EliteGreyIT67/Universal-Pet-Microchip-Lookup-Tool/README.md

 ## Features

 - **Prefix-Based Identification:** Identifies brands/manufacturers using microchip number prefixes.
-- **Comprehensive Data:** Based on the latest “MICROCHIP FORMAT GUIDE” (updated 02/04/2025).
+- **Comprehensive Data:** Based on the latest guide from MicrochipHelp.com (updated 02/04/2025).
 - **Supports Multiple Formats:** 15, 10, and 9-digit microchips; alphanumeric included.
 - **Detailed Display:** Clickable contact info, notes, warnings for test chips.
-- **User-Friendly:** Clean, responsive interface built with Tailwind CSS.
+- **User-Friendly:** Clean, responsive two-column layout built with Tailwind CSS.
+- **Dark/Light Mode:** Toggle between themes for user comfort.
-- **Guidance:** Directs users to official lookup services.
+- **Action-Oriented Guidance:** Directs users to official lookup services and advanced volunteer help.
-- **Fully Client-Side:** No data is sent or stored on any server.
+- **Fully Client-Side:** No data is sent to or stored on any server.
+Your search is private.

 ---

 ## Data Source

-The primary data source is the “MICROCHIP FORMAT GUIDE” by:
+The primary data source is the microchip prefix guide curated by:
 - MicrochipHelp.com ([website](https://www.microchiphelp.com))
 - Lost Dogs of America